AlekcukP/posts-spa/README.md

 Open `http://localhost:3000` to view it in your browser.
 The page will automatically reload when you make changes, and you can check for lint errors in the console.

 - `npm build` <br>
 Builds the app for production in the `dist` folder.
 This process correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified, and the filenames include hashes, making your app ready for deployment.
-See the deployment section for more information.

 - `npm run watch` <br>
 Watches for changes in your source code and automatically triggers the build process when modifications are detected.
 This is particularly useful during development as it ensures that your app stays up to date with the latest changes without manually triggering the build process.
 Simply run this command, and it will keep an eye on your code, updating the build as needed.